 Ethan Suplee, who played Vader’s son on the show, sent out a simple message of “Sad to learn of Leon’s passing.
 RIP Vader.”

-Although Leon White only appeared in three episodes of Boy Meets World, they continue to resonate with fans to this day.
+Although Leon White only appeared in three episodes of Boy Meets World, they still resonate with fans.